jamesdidathing/py-frameworks/README.md

 # py-frameworks

 This README guide provides step-by-step instructions on how to set up a repository for practicing with Python frameworks, using a virtual environment (venv).
-The repository will serve as a dedicated workspace to explore and develop Dash applications.
+The repository will serve as a dedicated workspace to explore and develop Flask applications.

 ## Current Progress
 - Created home page that displays a couple of mock posts by users, and implements template inheritance for a homepage link.